Day By Day

 Why Us

-As a traveler, you know that one of the most rewarding and memorable experiences of going to new places is the people you meet along the way.
-By booking a trek or tour with us, you can be sure that your group will have travelers looking for adventure similar to yours in the Peruvian Andes.
-Our groups offer a great opportunity to meet new people and network in a friendly environment.
-You never know who you’ll meet!
+As a traveler, you know that one of the most rewarding and memorable experiences of exploring new places is the people you meet along the way.
+When you book a trek or tour with us, you can be sure that your group will be filled with adventurers just like you, eager to explore the Peruvian Andes.
+Our groups offer a great opportunity to meet new people and connect in a friendly environment.
+You never know who you might encounter!

-We are really proud of the work we do for our local communities.
+We are truly proud of the work we do for our local communities.
 This is the main focus of our company.
-We have worked directly with the villages to help them meet their needs.
-All the products we buy for food on our walks come from local farmers and markets, so we guarantee that our food has fresh and organic ingredients.
+We have worked directly with local communities to help meet their needs.
+All the products we purchase for food on our treks come from local farmers and markets, ensuring that our meals are made with fresh and organic ingredients.

-At Inka Trail Backpacker, we like to think that we trek a little differently than our competitors.
-We stand by our clients and guarantee that we meet 100% of our departure dates on our trips, even if you are a solo traveler, you will always find a place within our groups that you can join.
+At Inka Trail Backpacker, we like to think we do trekking a little differently than our competitors.
+We stand by our customers and guarantee that we meet 100% of our departure dates on our treks even if you are a solo traveler.

 Travel Info